digital-world/kuzuhamon/README.md

 * **[Digimon-Gnome: The Meta-Project built for developers to make life simple](http://gyoudmon.org/~wargrey:DigiGnome)**

-* [Kuzuhamon: An instance of Per-Tamer Terminus as the part of gyoudmon.org](http://gyoudmon.org/~wargrey:Kuzuhamon)
+* [Kuzuhamon: My instance of The Per-Tamer Terminus as the part of gyoudmon.org](http://gyoudmon.org/~wargrey:Kuzuhamon)

 * [Nanomon: Digging data from Chaos such as iPhone